-Some people put anchors in the wet concrete when they pour the footings, runners, or slabs.
+Some people put anchors in the wet concrete when they pour the footings.
 This can pose several problems.
-In many cases, the anchor strap goes straight up to the I-beam.
-This definitely holds the home on the ground and resists any upward forces, however lateral forces, or the wind blowing on the side of the house, are a major factor.
-You need some kind of lateral resistance in order to keep the home on the piers.
-This can be accomplished by having an additional anchor strap from the same anchor head run to the opposite I-beam of the same chassis and one over there coming back, creating an "X" between the two frame members.
-These lateral straps in addition to the original vertical strap from each beam down will cover both loads.
-A single strap could be used if the angle between the anchor and frame is 45 degrees " five degrees.
-If the angle exceeds this and the straps start becoming more vertical, the anchor will have to be moved away from the frame to achieve the 45 degrees.
-If the home is very close to the ground and the angle is far less than 45 degrees, it is not achieving its vertical component.
-So... you have two loads on the anchor, one vertical and one horizontal.
-At 45 degrees of strap angle from the beam to the outside of the home, you take care of both loads.
-If you can't get the 45 degrees then divide the load between two straps per anchor, one vertical and one horizontal.
+In many cases, the anchor strap goes straight up to the I-beam. while this definitely holds the home on the ground and resists any upward forces, lateral forces, or the wind blowing on the side of the house, are a major problem here, and you have to have a lateral resistance in order to keep the home on the blocks.
+This could be accomplished by having the anchor strap run to the opposite I-beam and one over there coming back, creating an "X" between the two frame members.
+Uplift is a factor and can be accounted for by keeping the angle between the bottom of the homes and the strap going to the opposite anchor at 45 degrees.
+If the angle exceeds this and the straps start becoming more vertical, the anchor will have to be moved to achieve the 45 degrees.
+If the home is very close to the ground and the angle is far less than 45 degrees, it is not achieving its vertical component and it is necessary that you also install a vertical anchor strap to the beam directly above the anchor in the footing.

 But even with all that, we have to talk about what the anchor is sitting in.
-If you have installed a concrete anchor of about 8" long with a little hook at the bottom that you imbedded in wet concrete you may have a problem.
-Remember each strap has to be able to resist a working load of 3,150 lbs. and a momentary 50% overload.
-The only thing holding this anchor is the concrete footing, and the weight of the footing is the only thing that's keeping the footing on the ground.
-It is not locked there in any measurable way.
-Consequently, if you figure how many pounds of concrete it takes to resist the load, you will find that it takes a little more than 1.17 cubic yards.
-Unfortunately all of its resistance is a function of its weight and not many footings are that big.
+If you have installed a concrete anchor of about 8" long with a little hook on the bottom that you imbed in wet concrete you may have a problem.
+Remember each strap has to be able to withstand a load of 3,150 lbs. and an occasional momentary 50% overload.
+So that means if you put two straps on one anchor, you have to resist a sustained load of 6,300 lbs., and an overload of 8,450 lbs!
+The only thing holding this anchor is the footing that is poured in the ground, and very nearly the weight of the footing is the only thing that's keeping it in the ground.
+It is not locked there in any way unless it is pretty deep.
+Consequently, if you figure how many pounds of concrete it takes to resist each strap, you will find that it takes a littler over 1.5 cubic yards.
+Obviously the dirts offers some resistance.
+However, nearly all of its resistance is a function of its weight and not many footings are that big.